joehrz/GPU-Laplacian-Solver/README.md

   - \[`cpu/`\]: Implements SOR and Red-Black SOR on the CPU.

 - **GPU Implementation**
-  - \[`cuda/`\]: Implements CUDA-based solvers, including basic SOR kernels, shared-memory optimizations, and thrust-based methods.
+  - \[`cuda/`\]: Implements CUDA-based solvers, including basic SOR kernels, and shared-memory optimizations.

 - **Analytical Solution**
   - Provides a Fourier-based solution for Laplace’s equation for validation.